-Engagement and feedback from industry has been generally positive as industry recognises the benefits of being able to access security related information from government and implement mitigations to protect critical business operations.
+Engagement and feedback from industry has continued to be generally positive, as industry increasingly recognises the benefits of being able to access security related information from government, and guidance on implementing mitigations to protect critical business operations.

-The Department has worked with certain carriers to explain the intent of the legislation, including that submitting notifications demonstrates that a carrier is doing its best to comply with its security obligation and ensures it is appropriately informed.
+The Department has continued to work with carriers to explain the intent of the legislation, including that submitting notifications demonstrates that a carrier is doing its best to comply with its security obligation and ensures it is appropriately informed.
 As "even the most informed [carrier] is unlikely to have access to the most up to date threat information available to [the Department]," submitting notifications ensures carriers can benefit from that information and can make appropriately informed decisions, no matter their size or sophistication.